rmorgan10/PythonProgrammingGroupStudy/README.md

 # ExpertPythonProgramming

-Collection of Materials from Group Study of "Expert Python Programming" by Tarek Ziadé.
+Collection of Materials from Group Study of "Programming in Python 3" by Mark Summerfield.

 **Topics**
 - Iterators, Generators, and Decorators